-How to Make a Gravel Driveway in 8 Steps
+How to Make a Gravel Driveway: 8 Simple Steps

 A gravel driveway is attractive, economical, easy to maintain, and can also improve your home’s curb appeal.
 Also, gravel driveways last for years and are easier to repair than concrete or asphalt driveways.
 Gravel driveways allow rain, snow, and ice to be absorbed by the ground underneath, reducing the chance of flooding.